minibolt-guide/minibolt/guide/bonus/lightning/ride-the-lightning.md

 ### Check Node.js

-* Node.js v16 should have been installed for the BTC RPC Explorer and RTL.
-We can check our version of Node.js with user "admin":
+* Node.js v16 should have been installed for the BTC RPC Explorer.
+We can check our version of Node.js with user "admin"

   ```sh
   $ node -v